Community Based Initiatives

 Works in Progress

 The Orange County Department on Aging is excited to kick off the next 5-year Master Aging Plan.
 The Partnerships in Aging program is providing consultation and technical assistance to this initiative.
 The cornerstone of the Master Aging Plan is broad-based citizen input.
-During public meetings held in July and August, at 13 locations around the County, we heard from over 60 people.
-An electronic survey was distributed to people of all ages throughout the County and Janice Tyler, Director of the Department on Aging, has conducted multiple interviews with County leaders and stakeholders.
+During public meetings held in July and August, at 13 locations around the County, we received comments from over 60 people.
+We also learned about people’s concerns about their own aging from more than 1,000 Orange County residents over 55 years of age.
+Janice Tyler, Director of the Department on Aging, conducted multiple interviews with County leaders and stakeholders.
+The MAP’s steering committee and the Orange County Advisory Board on Aging provide support and guidance to all aspects of the Master Aging Plan.

 To advance the Master Aging Plan process, Orange County has become the first North Carolina county to join AARP’s Network of Age-Friendly Communities.
 As such, we will be a part of a nation-wide effort to transform our neighborhoods and communities into age-friendly places.

-Never in modern history have we lived this long.
 Orange County is already a great place to age, but we can make it even better.
 We want to continue to develop new models in all areas, including how we live, how we die, and how we connect with each other on a daily basis.
 The Orange County Board of Commissioners voted to accept the 2017-2022 Master Aging Plan on May 16th.
+Implementation of the plan is underway!

 Fighting Ageism: Be Bold, Claim Old